darthblanc/darthblanc/README.md

 ## What I'm Interested In

 - Agentic systems that actually work reliably in production
-- LLM pipelines for document understanding and extraction
+- LLM and Agent evaluation
 - Backend architecture for data-intensive applications
-- Picking the right model deployment for the right problem — local, cloud, or hybrid

 ---